Keaft/the-pathfinders-lethal-company-modpack/README.md

 ## Changelog
 ### 24.2.11
 #### Mods Added:
-- **ScrollInverter** to dispell the confusion from other games in the first person genre.
+- **HotbarPlus** to dispell the confusion from other games in the first person genre.
 - **Corporate Restructure** for QoL information displayed in the ship.
 - **LethalConfig** for easier configuration changes for the future.
 - **HideChat** to fade chat out after a while increasing immersion.
 - **DiscountAlert** for a little message if there are discounts.
 - **FastSwitchPlayerViewInRadar** for tighter control over who you are viewing on the terminal monitor.
-- **ItemDropCycler** for easier item dropping.
-Will have to monitor if this gets to be obnoxious.
 - **BetterSprayPaint** to bring spray paint into focus as a useful tool by making it continuous and infinite.
 - **EmployeeAssignments** minor content addition allowing additional tasks to be performed to gain more scrap.
 - **MoreMonsters** as an administrative tool for balancing difficulty depending on party size.